sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.15.md

 slug: sourcegraph-3.15
 heroImage: /blog/3.15-release-blog-img.jpg
 published: true
+description: "Sourcegraph 3.15: Campaigns beta available, GitHub repository permissions, experimental AND/OR operators, and improved observability"
 ---

 Explore, navigate, and better understand all code, everywhere, faster with Sourcegraph Universal Code Search.
 Uber, Lyft, Yelp, and other enterprises rely on Sourcegraph to improve developer productivity and manage large-scale code changes.